Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: Related Work

 However, the unit of analysis in cytology is the cell and a patient diagnosis is determined based on the presence or absence of malignant cells in a sample.
 A natural approach in WSI analysis in cytology is, therefore, to extract image patches of a fixed size, each containing a centered in-focus cell nucleus, and to process these by a deep learning classification system.
 An illustrative example of such extracted cell-patches from a WSI (in two modalities) is shown in Fig.~\ref{fig:patch_extract}.
 To reach reliable training and validation of such classification models, researchers rely on patient-level annotations, where labels are derived from histological analysis of biopsies, or (if available) from information about future patient outcome.
 True labels of the individual cells are not known, but are considered to coincide with the label of the sample they belong to.
 (In other words, the cell label does not indicated malignancy of that cell, but whether the cell originates from a patient with cancer or not.)
 Consequently, strategies suitable for learning from weak labels, and in particular, Multiple Instance Learning (MIL) approaches~\cite{CARBONNEAU2018329,cheplygina2019not}, are considered.
 At the same time, the number of malignant cells in a sample is typically much smaller than the total number of cells, which constitutes yet another challenge -- MIL on imbalanced training data with very few key instances (malignant cells that determine the diagnosis).
 Furthermore, while the number of cells in a sample is typically very large, the number of samples (patients) available in studies is often rather low, which is a serious limitation for AI-model development.

-Existing studies confirm that an AI-system can be trained on such weakly labeled cytology data to detect subtle changes in cell morphology caused by malignancy~\cite{lu2020deep,koriakina2021effect}.
-The CNN-based model proposed in~\cite{lu2020deep} predicts the patient-level label by aggregating the corresponding cell-instance predictions; it is evaluated in terms of F1-score (harmonic mean of precision and recall), a suitable performance measure for imbalanced data.
+Existing studies confirm that an AI-system can be trained on such weakly labeled monomodal cytology data to detect subtle changes in cell morphology caused by malignancy~\cite{lu2020deep,koriakina2021effect}.
+The CNN-based model proposed in~\cite{lu2020deep} predicts, based on BF data, the patient-level label by aggregating the corresponding cell-instance predictions; it is evaluated in terms of F1-score (harmonic mean of precision and recall), a suitable performance measure for imbalanced data.
 An alternative, based on Attention-Based MIL (ABMIL)~\cite{ilse2018attention}, and modified for efficient use with very large bags is proposed in~\cite{koriakina2021effect,andersson2022end}.
 A comparative study~\cite{koriakina2024PLOS}, indicates that the approach proposed in~\cite{lu2020deep} (referred to as Single Instance Learning (SIL) approach) delivers better performance in OC detection than ABMIL with sampling~\cite{koriakina2021effect, koriakina2024PLOS}, while being less complex and less memory-demanding.
-It also exhibits better ability to detect key instances, in particular for situations where the ratio of key instances in positive samples is very low.
+It also exhibits better ability to detect key instances, in particular for situations where the ratio of key instances in positive samples is very low (a case which is desired to handle for early cancer detection).
 Our here presented study therefore builds on the SIL approach as in~\cite{lu2020deep}, adjusting it to the multimodal setting.